Lawrence Taylor

 Taylor has lived a controversial lifestyle, during and after his playing career.
-He was known for his on-game persona, and at one point inadvertently caused a compound fracture of the right leg of quarterback Joe Theismann.
+He was known for his on-game persona and at one point inadvertently caused a compound fracture of the right leg of quarterback Joe Theismann.
 He admitted to using drugs such as cocaine as early as his second year in the NFL, and was suspended for 30 days in 1988 by the league for failing drug tests.
 His drug abuse escalated after his retirement, and he was jailed three times for attempted drug possession.
-From 1998 to 2009, Taylor lived a sober, drug-free life.
+From 1998 to 2009, Taylor claims to have lived a sober, drug-free life.
 He worked as a color commentator on sporting events after his retirement, and pursued a career as an actor.
-His personal life came under public scrutiny in 2010 when he was arrested for having sex with a 16-year-old girl.
+His personal life came under public scrutiny in 2010 when he was arrested for the statutory rape of a 16-year-old girl.
 After he pleaded guilty to sexual misconduct and patronizing a prostitute, Taylor was registered as a low-risk sex offender.

 Early life

-Lawrence Taylor was the first of three sons born to Clarence and Iris Taylor in Williamsburg, Virginia.
+Taylor was the first of three sons born to Clarence and Iris Taylor in Williamsburg, Virginia.
 His father worked as a dispatcher at the Newport News shipyards, while his mother was a schoolteacher.
 Referred to as Lonnie by his family, Taylor was a mischievous youth.
 His mother said that "[h]e was a challenging child.
 Where the other two boys would ask for permission to do stuff, Lonnie ... would just do it, and when you found out about it, he would give you a big story."
-Taylor concentrated on baseball as a youth, in which he played the position of catcher, and only began playing football at the advanced age of fifteen.
+Taylor concentrated on baseball as a youth, playing catcher, and only began playing football at the advanced age of fifteen.
 He did not play organized high school football until the following year (eleventh grade), and was not heavily recruited coming out of high school.

-College
+College career

 After graduating from Lafayette High School in 1977, Taylor attended the University of North Carolina at Chapel Hill where he was a team captain, and wore No. 98.
 Originally recruited as a defensive lineman, Taylor switched to linebacker before the 1979 season.
-He had 16 sacks in his final year there (1980), and set numerous defensive records.
-He was recognized as a consensus first-team All-American and the Atlantic Coast Conference Player of the Year in 1980.
-While there the coaching staff marveled at his intense, reckless style of play.
+In his senior season in 1980, he set multiple team records, including a still-standing mark of 16 sacks in a single season.
+That same year, he was recognized as a consensus first-team All-American and the Atlantic Coast Conference Player of the Year, one of four defensive players to ever win the award.
+The coaching staff marveled at his intense, reckless style of play.
 "As a freshman playing on special teams, he'd jump a good six or seven feet in the air to block a punt, then land on the back of his neck", said North Carolina assistant coach Bobby Cale.
 "He was reckless, just reckless."
 UNC later retired Taylor's jersey.